-According to The Detroit News, it now appears that the packs will be produced at the site of the defunct Rawsonville plant in Ypsilanti, MI.
-The facility had previously manufactured a variety of components, including alternators, fuel pumps, injectors and wiper motors.
-Rawsonville had been included in the Visteon spin-off in 2000, but was later re-absorbed into Ford as part of Automotive Components Holdings when Visteon was struggling to avoid bankruptcy.
+It now appears that the packs will be produced at the site of the defunct Rawsonville plant in Ypsilanti, MI.
+The plant had previously produced a variety of components including alternators, fuel pumps, injectors and wiper motors.
+It had been included in the spin-off of Visteon when Ford spun off its parts operations in 2000.
+It was later re-absorbed into Ford as part of Automotive Components Holdings (ACH) when Visteon was struggling to avoid bankruptcy several years ago.
 Ford tried and failed to sell the facility.

-Ford's battery packs are currently assembled by Delphi using cells from Sanyo. the automaker will continue to source cells from suppliers while building the packs and battery management systems itself.
+The packs are currently assembled by Delphi using cells from Sanyo.
+Ford will continue to source cells from suppliers will building the packs and battery management systems itself.

 When Ford made its original announcement in January it said the combination of battery and hybrid vehicle production could create 1,000 new jobs in the area.
 That would certainly be welcome news to this region that has been particularly hard hit by the current economic recession.
 At this time Ford has not made a public announcement about the battery plant or responded to our request for comment.
 An announcement could come next week in conjunction with the SAE World Congress in Detroit.

 Update: A Ford spokesperson declined to comment on the plant location, except to say that an announcement would be coming soon.